 The proper way to mulch around a tree appears more like a doughnut.
 The depth of the ring should be two to four inches max.
 For soils that are poorly drained, like clay, only use two inches of mulch.

 Once the mulch is applied, pull the mulch away from the tree trunk by five to six inches.
 You should be able to see the tree trunk and the flare of the tree.
 The diameter of the mulch should extend to the drip line of the canopy.

-An important factor to keep in mind is that while mulch is aesthetically pleasing, the attractive color tends to fade but this doesn’t mean you should top off the organic matter with a couple inches of fresh material.
+An important factor to keep in mind is that while mulch is aesthetically pleasing, the attractive color tends to fade but this doesn’t mean you should top off the organic matter with a couple of inches of fresh material.
 Measure the mulch levels before deciding to add more or you can end up smothering the tree despite your best intentions.